nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

 toc: true
 layout: post
 title: Markdown Student Page
-description: JavaScript, HTML, and CSS are coding lagnuages used by the GitHub Pages system.
-Using these languages enables student developer to add functionality to their GitHub pages site.
+description: JavaScript, HTML, CSS and Markdown are coding languages used by bloggers when developing in the GitHub Pages system.
+By using these languages, student developers can add functionality to their GitHub pages site.
 categories: [1.B, C7.0]
 courses: { csse: {week: 1}, csp: {week: 0}, csa: {week: 0} }
 categories: [C4.3, C5.0]